jvhoof/cudalab-blue-green-azure/README.md

 # Barracuda CloudGen Firewall and Web Application Firewall - Blue / Green deployment

 ## Introduction
-Since the start of the begining of time people have tried to automate tasks.
+Since the begining of time people have tried to automate tasks.
 Also in computer sience we have seen this from the early days.
 One limition was the infrastructure that needed to be in place for automation to commence.
 With virtualisation and public cloud this automation has come full circle and we can now deploy, manage, redeploy everything using automation techniques.
 We can descibe the operating environment in code, validate it, test it, document it and deploy it from a code repository.

 This is a giant change compared to the typical laborious deployment of infrastructure through cli, web ui, client or other.